-Accidents involving employees at industrial facilities happen with frightening regularity and can quickly become a nightmare for the parties involved, depending on the extent of injuries suffered, associated costs, and loss of productivity.
+Accidents involving employees at industrial facilities happen with frightening regularity and can quickly become a nightmare, depending on the extent of injuries suffered, associated costs, and loss of productivity.

-So, given their number of moving objects, exposure to severe weather elements, and the operation of dangerous equipment happening all at once, it’s clear busy loading docks deserve the utmost caution.
+So it’s clear that, given their number of moving objects, exposure to severe weather elements, and the operation of dangerous equipment happening all at once, loading docks deserve the utmost caution.

 This is especially true for cargo-handling areas lagging behind the times, which can easily be spotted through unsealed perimeters, the use of manual dock levelers, and controls that fail to integrate seamlessly.